 Nope.
 Sort of like when you make my sourdough pancakes, or pumpkin sourdough waffles, you can use the batter right away!
 I’ve made them immediately multiple times and they were good.

-HOWEVER, sourdough needs time to work its magic.
-The cookies are really really good when they have 24-48 hours for the sourdough to go to work and do its thing.
+HOWEVER, sourdough starter needs time to work its magic.
+The cookies are really really good when they have 24-48 hours for the sourdough to go to work and do its thing, so it’s worth the extra step.

 I feel like they are less sweet after they have been left overnight because that sourdough starter goes to work eating the carbs.
 And all that fed sourdough makes the flavor so much richer.
 So try it both ways and see what you prefer!